pydio/pydio-sdk-objc/README.md

 ## How to contribute

 If you like, you can add new not implemented operations, for example described [here][3].
+Please <a href="http://pyd.io/contribute/cla">sign the Contributor License Agreement</a> before your PR can be merged.

  [0]: https://github.com/AFNetworking/AFNetworking